alexwelch/vimfiles/README.md

 ## Tips

+### FCheat

+Within Vim type `:h fcheat` to view key and leader bindings for the F/ configuration

 ### Turn Caps Lock Into The Control Key

 The control key is in an awkward position and the caps lock key is basically useless.
 It's right there in the home row, so you might as well put it to good use.